Our top picks for brilliant, easy-care spring color

 What they’re like: Darwin hybrids are the tallest, largest-flowered tulips.
 The cup-shaped blooms hold well in a vase, making them ideal for cutting.
 Most are in the scarlet-orange to red range, but pink, yellow, and white varieties are also available.

 Our favorites: With 2-foot stems, ‘Pink Impression’ makes the best pink.
 For a flame-colored Darwin hybrid, try ‘Beauty of Apeldoorn.’
 ‘Daydream’ opens yellow and matures to orange.

-How to display: All three varieties are pretty in beds with blue forget-me-nots, or massed in containers (video).
+How to display: All three varieties are pretty in flower beds with blue forget-me-nots, or massed in containers.
 They tend to perennialize better than most tulips if they get enough winter chill (six weeks under 45°).
 In mild-winter areas, chill bulbs in the refrigerator for six weeks before planting.